Performance of Compressive Parameter Estimation via K-Median Clustering: Numerical Experiments

-Our third and fourth experiments test the performance of clustering methods in \CPE. $K$-median clustering is incorporated into subspace pursuit, a standard sparse recovery algorithm introduced in \cite{dai2009subspace}, by replacing each instance of hard thresholding in subspace pursuit with an instance of Algorithm~\ref{algorithm:clustering}.
-The resulting clustering subspace pursuit (CSP), as shown in Algorithm \ref{algorithm:estimation}, is compared with the band-exclusion subspace pursuit (BSP) used in~\cite{fyhn2013compressive,fyhn2013spectral} for \TDE~and \FE.\footnote{In Algorithm~\ref{algorithm:estimation}, $M^+$ denotes the pseudoinverse of $M$.} Similarly, CSP repeatedly computes the proxy for the coefficient vectors from the measurement residual and then obtains the indices of the potential parameter estimates from the thresholded proxy using Algorithm \ref{algorithm:clustering}.
-A second clustering refines the estimation after the potential estimates are merged the previous estimates in order to maintain a set of $K$ estimates.
+Our following experiments test the performance of clustering methods in \CPE~for different settings.
+We incorporate $K$-median clustering into subspace pursuit, a standard sparse recovery algorithm introduced in \cite{dai2009subspace}, by replacing each instance of the hard thresholding operator in subspace pursuit with an instance of Algorithm~\ref{algorithm:clustering}.
+The resulting clustering subspace pursuit (CSP) is shown in Algorithm \ref{algorithm:estimation}, where $\mathbb{C}$ refers to Algorithm \ref{algorithm:clustering} and $M^+$ denotes the Moore-Penrose pseudoinverse of $M$.
+Similarly to the band-exclusion subspace pursuit (BSP) used in \cite{fyhn2013compressive, duarte2013spectral, fyhn2013spectral}, CSP repeatedly computes the proxy for the coefficient vectors from the measurement residual and then obtains the indices of the potential parameter estimates from the thresholded proxy using Algorithm \ref{algorithm:clustering}.
+A second clustering refines the estimation after the potential estimates are merged with the previous estimates in order to maintain a final set of $K$ estimates at the end of each iteration.
 CSP can also be armed with polar interpolation to significantly improve the estimation precision in a manner similar to band-excluded interpolating subspace pursuit (BISP)~\cite{mo2013compressive,ekanadham2011recovery}; we call the resulting algorithm clustering interpolating subspace pursuit (CISP).